-- Students will use the lab simulation listed in an internal memo to perform single replacement reactions and collect data.
+- Students will use the lab simulation listed in the company memo to perform single replacement reactions and collect data.

-- Students incorporate costs for the materials (metals) used in their proposal.
+- Students will incorporate costs for the materials (metals) used in their proposal.

-- Students present the proposal to the class and/or teacher.
+- Students will present the proposal to the class and/or teacher.

 - An Answer Key for the simulation activity has been provided for teacher reference.

 - For more information on the simulation, see Simulation Activity: Metals in Aqueous Solutions